Maurkice Pouncey: Professional career

 On August 23, 2015, during the Steelers' first preseason game, Pouncey suffered a broken fibula when Green Bay Packers safety Ha Ha Clinton-Dix rolled onto the back of Pouncey's ankle.
 His recovery was delayed further after he developed an infection that required a second surgery.
 Pouncey ultimately missed the entire 2015 season.

 Pouncey was named to his fifth career Pro Bowl in recognition of his 2016 season.

 On December 19, 2017, Pouncey was named to his sixth Pro Bowl along with fellow Steeler offensive linemen Alejandro Villanueva and David DeCastro.

 On March 7, 2019, Pouncey signed a three-year, $33 million contract extension with the Steelers through the 2021 season, making him the highest-paid center in the NFL.
 On November 14, 2019, during Thursday Night Football against the Cleveland Browns in Week 11, Pouncey was involved in a brawl with Myles Garrett.
 Pouncey threw punches and kicked Garrett, resulting in the two getting ejected.
 The next day, the NFL suspended Pouncey three games for fighting.
-This was then shortened to a two game suspension following a successful appeal by Pouncey.
-Pouncey was reinstated from suspension on December 2, 2019, and activated on December 4, returning for the Steelers' 23–17 win at the Arizona Cardinals.
+This was then shortened to a two-game suspension following a successful appeal by Pouncey.
+Pouncey was reinstated from suspension on December 2, 2019, and activated on December 4; he returned for the Steelers' 23–17 win at the Arizona Cardinals.

 Pouncey was placed on the reserve/COVID-19 list by the Steelers on December 2, 2020, and activated on December 11.
+He was named to his ninth Pro Bowl for his performance in the 2020 season.

 On February 12, 2021, Pouncey announced his retirement, alongside his brother, after an 11-season career.
 He was placed on the reserve/retired list by the team on March 1, 2021.

 Personal life

-Pouncey's identical twin brother Mike Pouncey was selected 15th overall by the Miami Dolphins in the 2011 NFL Draft.
+Pouncey's identical twin brother Mike Pouncey was selected 15th overall by the Miami Dolphins in the 2011 NFL draft.
 Maurkice is one minute younger than Mike.
-Pouncey has two daughters, Jayda (born October 10, 2011) and Marley.
+Pouncey has two daughters.